Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/pull_request_template.md

 Put image(s) of 3D model if you can.

-### 🧪 Quality check
+### 🧪 Merging Checklists

-- [ ] No temporary sketchs, or constraints in your changes.
+- [ ] No temporary sketches, or constraints in your changes.

-- [ ] Merging with main branch and open inventor to make sure that the assembly and part are working and looking as intended.
+- [ ] Merging with main branch and open inventor to make sure that the assembly and parts are working and looking as intended.